patternfly/training-scenarios/html-css/module-5/step3-instructions.md

 5) <strong>Assign the variables for the separator.</strong>

-In `myapp.scss` assign the variables that were declared to the height, background-color and margin style properties:
+In `myapp.scss` assign the variables that were declared to the height, background-color and margin style properties.
+Add this as a new block under `.pf-c-card`:

 ```
 .my-app-c-card__body-separator {